IRS Launches Directory of Certified Public Accountants Online Tool Which Offers New Option to Help Taxpayers Find a Accountant

 “This new directory will be a practical tool for the millions of Americans who rely on the services of a paid return preparer,” said IRS Commissioner John Koskinen.
 “Taxpayers can also look to these tax professionals for help if they have questions about the new health care provisions on this year’s tax forms.”

-The directory is a searchable, sortable listing featuring: the name, city, state and zip code of attorneys, CPAs, enrolled agents and those who have completed the requirements for the voluntary IRS Annual Filing Season Program.
+The directory is a searchable, sortable listing featuring: the name, city, state and zip code of attorneys, Accountants, enrolled agents and those who have completed the requirements for the voluntary IRS Annual Filing Season Program.
 All preparers listed also have valid 2015 Preparer Tax Identification Numbers (PTIN).

 Taxpayers may search the directory using the preferred credentials or qualifications they seek in a preparer, or by a preparer’s location, including professionals who practice abroad.
-Tax return preparers with PTINs who are not attorneys, CPAs, enrolled agents or Annual Filing Season Program participants are not included in the directory, nor are volunteer tax return preparers who offer free services.
+Tax return preparers with PTINs who are not attorneys, Accountants, enrolled agents or Annual Filing Season Program participants are not included in the directory, nor are volunteer tax return preparers who offer free services.

 The directory can also be a resource for taxpayers who may want to get help from tax professionals on the Affordable Care Act tax provisions that affect returns filed this year.